alangudi417/customer-dispute-results-automation/README.md

 - Preparing management reports

 As the dispute database grows, this process becomes increasingly time-consuming and susceptible to human error.

+## 📂 Data Sources
+The automation processes two Excel workbooks (new and latest):

+    UDM_Dispute.xlsm

+    - This the primary dispute database containing customer and invoice information.

 ## ⚙️ Automation Workflow
 The VBA macro automates the complete weekly comparison process<br>